The Paul Reiser Show

-The Paul Reiser Show is an American sitcom television series, centered around actor Paul Reiser, (as himself), that originally aired on NBC.
+The Paul Reiser Show is an American sitcom television series, centered around actor Paul Reiser (as himself), that was originally aired on NBC.
 In May 2010, NBC announced that it had approved the series for the 2010–11 television season, with the half-hour comedy expected to premiere as a midseason replacement.
 The series premiered on April 14, 2011, at 8:30 pm.
 Due to extremely low ratings, the program was canceled on April 22, 2011, after only two episodes.
 The series was produced by Warner Bros.
 Television.

 Premise

 The semi-autobiographical sitcom stars Paul Reiser as a former television star who has not worked on a television series in several years.
 While he has enjoyed spending quality time with his family during this break, he feels he needs something more.
 Deciding to shake up his life a bit, Reiser enlists his friends to help him find the next "big thing" to occupy his time.